riboflavin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.insert({name: 'Aurora', gender: 'f', weight: 450})

 The above line is executing `insert` against the `unicorns` collection, passing it a single argument.
 Internally MongoDB uses a binary serialized JSON format.
 Externally, this means that we use JSON a lot, as is the case with our parameters.
 If we execute `db.getCollectionNames()` now, we'll actually see two collections: `unicorns` and `system.indexes`.
-The collection `system.indexes` is created once per database and contains the information on our database's index.
+The collection \newline`system.indexes` is created once per database and contains the information on our database's index.

 You can now use the `find` command against `unicorns` to return a list of documents: